AgeOfLearning/uget-cli/README.rst

 **-c** / **--configuration** configuration: *Debug* or *Release*

 **-m** / **--msbuild-path** path to the msbuild executable.
 If not provided, uget cli will try to automatically find it.
-Can be replaced with MSBUILD_PATH environment variable.
+Can be provided with MSBUILD_PATH environment variable.

 **-r** / **--rebuild** (flag) if provided, clean rebuild will be triggered.